teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-application/index.md

 ## Sharpe Ratio

 The Sharpe ratio is a commonly used indicator to measure the risk adjusted performance of an investment over time.
-The formula for computing Sharpe ratio is simply the mean returns of the investment divided by the standard deviation of the returns.
+Assuming a risk-free rate of 0, the formula for computing Sharpe ratio is simply the mean returns of the investment divided by the standard deviation of the returns.
 This can be written as:

 $$S _T = {A \over \sqrt{B - A^2}}$$